Indiana Avenue: History

 In 1870, 974 African Americans (one third of the city's African American population) called Indiana Avenue home.
 This represented a shift in racial demographics away from the mostly working class poor population of Irish and German immigrants that lived around Indiana Avenue during the early years of Indianapolis.
 As the African American population increased, black entrepreneurs opened businesses on practically every corner.
 Bethel A.M.E.
 Church, the oldest African American congregation in Indianapolis, was organized in 1836.
 African American owned businesses opened on the Avenue by at least by 1865, including a grocery store owned by Samuel G. Smothers and a "peddler shop" owned by William Franklin.
 The Indianapolis Leader, the first black owned newspaper in Indianapolis, catered to the interests of the growing African American population and featured advertisements for Indiana Avenue businesses.
 The Leader began publishing in the 1870s.

+The Great Migration resulted in the settlement of a sizable African American community along the Avenue.
+In 1927, the Madam C. J. Walker Building opened.
+The building and the theater within is named for Madam C. J. Walker, an African American entrepreneur, philanthropist, and activist who began her beauty empire in Indianapolis.
+Indiana Avenue was home to a notable jazz scene from the 1920s through the 1960s, producing greats such as David Baker, Slide Hampton, Freddie Hubbard, J. J. Johnson, James Spaulding, and the Montgomery Brothers (Buddy, Monk, and Wes).
+Wes Montgomery is considered one of the most influential jazz guitarists of all time, and is credited with popularizing the "Naptown Sound."

 The avenue continued to culturally develop, in much the same way as the Harlem Renaissance.
 Due to the nature of segregation and Jim Crow laws, several streets developed similarly in other cities, including Beale Street in Memphis and 12th and Vine in Kansas City according to the book, Indiana Avenue: Black Entertainment Boulevard by C. Nickerson Bolden.
 Like Indiana Avenue, these streets were stops along the Chitlin' Circuit because of the large concentration of black-oriented clubs, businesses and entertainment venues.